 The UWT New Staff Orientation is highly recommended for new regular UWT staff and will cover important information specific to UW Tacoma.
-Orientation generally takes place on the fourth Friday of every month from 1-2 pm in Joy 207.
+Orientation generally takes place on the fourth Friday of every month from 1-2 pm.
 If you would like to attend the orientation, please contact Iris Marx.

 New employees in benefits-eligible positions should also register for an in-person Benefits Orientation held weekly at the UW Seattle Campus.
 Benefits packets will be provided at the orientation.
+While the event includes an orientation for UW Seattle, UW Tacoma employees can choose to attend only the benefits portion of the orientation, which begins at 10:30 am.
+New union employees are required to attend the union orientation (which begins around 12:30 pm).
 An online Benefits Orientation is also available for those who are not able to attend an in-person session.
 The online orientation can also be a reference for employees who expect to attend an in-person orientation, yet want to review their benefits enrollment information and options online in advance.

 Washington State Department of Labor and Industries requires ALL state employees to receive asbestos awareness training.
 This training can be quickly and conveniently completed online.
-The First-Time Training takes about 15-20 minutes.
+The General Awareness Asbestos Training takes about 15-20 minutes.